bereanarchive/bereanarchive/articles/biology/hiv-evolution.md

 	Published:  October 2017<br>
 	Updated: May 3, 2018
 </aside>

-<q>The human immunodeficiency virus... is one of the fastest evolving entities known.[^berkeley-2017]</q>
+<q>"The human immunodeficiency virus... is one of the fastest evolving entities known."[^berkeley-2017]</q>

-<q>HIV shows stronger positive selection [having more beneficial mutations] than any other organism studied so far.[^rambaut-2004]</q>
+<q>HIV shows stronger positive selection [having more beneficial mutations] than any other organism studied so far."[^rambaut-2004]</q>

-<q> HIV evolves extremely rapidly, exhibiting the highest recorded biological mutation rate currently known to science.[^andrews-2017]</q>
+<q>"HIV evolves extremely rapidly, exhibiting the highest recorded biological mutation rate currently known to science."[^andrews-2017]</q>

 ## Overview

-Since first entering humans about 100 years ago, HIV has had more ++mutations++ and more replications than (for example) the fewer than 10^20^ mammals that would've ever lived during a 200 million year evolutionary timeline.[^user813801-2014] [^behe-2007]  Even though natural selection is much stronger in an RNA virus like HIV than in large ++genome++ mammals,[^rambaut-2004:a] [^lynch-2006] [^sanford-2007]  HIV has evolved very little terms of new or modified function.
+Since first entering humans about 100 years ago, HIV has had more ++mutations++ and more replications than (for example) the fewer than 10^20^ mammals that would've ever lived during a 200 million year evolutionary timeline.[^user813801-2014] [^behe-2007]  Even though natural selection is much stronger in an ++RNA++ virus like HIV than in large ++genome++ mammals,[^rambaut-2004:a] [^lynch-2006] [^sanford-2007]  HIV has evolved very little terms of new or modified function.
 This strongly suggests evolution would not have enough opportunity to create the the vast and largely different information in the genomes of all mammals, where there was less opportunity for evolution to act.

 During the 100 years of HIV evolution there's been: